iiisthu/OS2021_Fall/Thread-1/README.md

 ### Other coding instructions

-For the following tasks, you shold miminize duplicate code.
-If there are code sharing among the following tasks, you shuold extract as much shared code as possible into separate `.h` and `.cc` library files, but not put everything into a single `.cc` file.
+For the following tasks, you should minimize duplicate code.
+If there are code sharing among the following tasks, you should extract as much shared code as possible into separate `.h` and `.cc` library files, but not put everything into a single `.cc` file.
 You should create your own `_test.cc` file for your library code.
 20% of this project grade are reserved for good coding style (including the completeness of your own test cases).

 We recommend you to use the standard C++11 Threading to implement multi-threading.
 However, please feel free to use any other
-C++ threading library (such as pthread, or Intel's TBB to do the following task).
+C++ threading library (such as `pthread`, or Intel's TBB to do the following task).
 If you need external libraries, please include them in the `WORKSPACE` file and make them to install and build automatically.
 The TAs are not obliged to manually install any libraries on the grading machine.

-## Submission instuctions
+## Submission instructions

 You should create a `.diff` file of your latest commit from the latest commit of the main project on learn.tsinghua, as follows: